 - Why is my dog disobedient?

+Ever been embarrassed by your dog in public?
+Does your puppy want to go home with everyone else but you?
 Does he behave perfectly at home, when no-one can see him, then seem to go deaf when visitors come around or when you are out in the park?
+You aren’t alone, and I can help!

 How disobedience begins